Craft Passion

 raccoon amigurumi

 Yes, Jr. Rakku is a different kind of raccoon.
 Unlike other raccoons who sneak around and try to scavenge for food from other people, this crochet raccoon amigurumi is young, gentle, and innocent.
 He believes everything that everyone tells him, simply because it never crosses his mind to trick or lie to others.
 Sometimes, he gets cheated or loses out on opportunities because he believes the lies or half-truths he is told, and can never tell if someone is serious or joking.
-Now that he is friends with Mr. Furu, maybe he can wise up and learn some tricks to make him more street smart.
+Now that he is friends with Mr. Furu, maybe he can wise up and learn some tricks to make him more street-smart.

-Scroll ⬇️ for the free pattern
+Scroll ⬇️ for the free crochet pattern

 This crochet raccoon amigurumi is about 10” tall.
 He is crocheted with a 3.5mm crochet hook in the colors gray, white and black acrylic yarns.
 To make Jr. Rakku, we use a “split single crochet stitch”, also known as “crochet knit stitch” or “waistcoat stitch”, where the hook is inserted in between the legs of the next stitch.
 I’m using this split single crochet stitch in this crochet pattern to keep the colorwork vertically straight throughout the round.